-PGD IVF tests, until the introduction of Karyomapping, had to be tailor-made for each couple.
-This required months of work and the wait was long and tedious.
-Conversely, Karyomapping is a universal test for all genetic disorders which reduces the waiting time to just a few weeks.
+Until Karyomapping, PGD IVF tests had to be tailor-made for each couple.
+This required months of work, and the wait was long and tedious.
+Karyomapping is a universal test for all genetic disorders, which reduces the waiting time to just a few weeks.

-DNA samples are collected either through saliva or blood.
-Samples from both partners and selected family members who carry the familial disorder are obtained in order to get a broader perspective of the situation.
+Collection of DNA samples: These are collected either through saliva or blood.
+Samples from both partners and selected family members who carry the familial disorder are collected.

 Chromosome test: The test examines the chromosomes of the parents, looking for the unique features of the defective gene.
 It is then possible to test embryos produced using IVF for the presence of this fingerprint.